DanielTimbie/Data_Analysis_Codes_Memristor/README.md

 Outputs now come in four different flavors: we have:\
 • 2 png files from each target sweep, one detailing the level switching and the other detailing applied voltage \
 • One csv file labeled 'filename'.csv.
 This contains the measured currents, the applied voltages, the number of pulses, and the pulse width\
 • One csv file labeled 'filename_retentiondata.csv'.
 This file contains information about the resistance values, the timing, and the target resistance values in a retention sweep.
-Later iterations of the file also include information about the LNA sensitivity and the integration time.\
+Later iterations of the file also include information about the LNA sensitivity and the integration time.

 # Analysis codes:

-The important analysis codes are:/
+The important analysis codes are:\
-Replot.py - replots data from a folder to reconstruct the original PNG files output by the measurement software/ Time_drift_plot.py - plots the time drift of a given set of data/ Retention_levels_plot.py  - plots the average time drift of a set of measurements, along with the standard deviation at each point/
+Replot.py - replots data from a folder to reconstruct the original PNG files output by the measurement software/ Time_drift_plot.py - plots the time drift of a given set of data\
+Retention_levels_plot.py  - plots the average time drift of a set of measurements, along with the standard deviation at each point\
 Retention_levels_plot_avg.py - plots the